flurb18/AgentOoba/README.md

 Installation:
 1. Clone the this repo inside text-generation-webui/extensions (cd /path/to/text-generation-webui/extensions && git clone https://github.com/flurb18/AgentOoba.git)
+2. Activate the virtual environment you used in installing the web ui.
-2. cd AgentOoba && pip install -r requirements.txt
+2. Run pip install -r requirements.txt in the AgentOoba directory.

 Launching:
 1. Launch Oobabooga with the option --extensions AgentOoba.